jmsmistral/sassy/README.rst

    here's a call to the same macro with a different parameter:
    %exec testMacro(2);

-Running *sassy* on 'sample.txt' will output the following...
+Running **sassy** on the above text file will output the following...
 ::